MarkKranenburg36/museum-of-candy-prodject/README.md

 - Git

 # Credits
-The instructions and design concept for this exercise were provided by the course/tutorial.
-I would like to express my gratitude for the valuable guidance and resources that made this project possible.
+The instructions and design concept for this exercise were provided by The Web Developer Bootcamp 2023 given by Colt Steele.
+I would like to express my gratitude for the lessons and resources that made this project possible.